RyanS974/RyanS974/525/gradio_app/README.md

 This is my Gradio App homework assignment User Guide.
 The beginning of this markdown file is of the Huggingface generated part, where it says title, emoji, sdk, etc...
 I am not sure if that is referenced or needed actually, but I left it in the file, as what is apparently configuration information related to the link it generated.

-Here is a link to the video demo also:
+Here is a link to the video demo:

 https://drive.google.com/file/d/1DoMj5CAfjCgOVVMpDqr8VTJCULrFw-4c/view?usp=share_link